theforumhelpers/theforumhelpers.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ### Resolves:

 _What Github issue does this resolve (please include link)?
-Do NOT create a Pull Request for a major issue that you have not been assigned to unless you are a part of the editors team for this repo._
+Do NOT create a Pull Request for a major issue that you have not been assigned to unless you are a part of the editors team for this repo.
+For more information, please read the [Contributing Guidelines](../CONTRIBUTING.md)._

 ### Changes: